Nanoscale Phovoltaics Laboratory On a Tip

 • Strain effects

-This will facilitate a deeper understanding of loss mechanisms and intrinsic instabilities that will enable more efficient and stable MHP solar cells.
+This will enable a deeper understanding of loss mechanisms and intrinsic instabilities that will facilitate the development of more efficient and stable MHP solar cells.

 Financiële details & Tijdlijn